CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

 10. You just turned your picture into a link!
 You should be able to click on the picture now and see the page about that animal.

 11. On a new line underneath your image and link code, write some more code to show another picture that links to another new page.
-Don’t forget to upload a file for your picture!
+Don’t forget to upload a file for your picture and create a new page!
 Do as many as you like.
 What animals are in your zoo?

 12. Don't forget to click on **Save** every now and again to make sure you don't lose any of your work.